A miscellany of bits and pieces debunking tired old crap and utter stupidity.

 Last time I looked through a telescope there weren’t any labels.
 Can you think how those labels might have got there?
 Can you?
 If only there was some sort of software that would do it…

-The fact is that India and China have imaged Apollo 14’s site and found evidence of human activity.
-The fact is that you can download the raw LRO files and look at them yourself.
+The fact is that India, Korea and China have imaged Apollo 14’s site and found evidence of human activity.
+The fact is that you can download the raw LRO files, Chinese files and Korean files and look at them yourself.
 You might need Photoshop to look at them though.

 The Nasascam & Truth Party websites are full of absolute garbage trying to prove the landings were hoaxed.
 This is an unfinished work in progress debunking that garbage.